uprm-research-resto/coliform-project/README.md

   - Look for: ```backend: gtk3agg``` and change to: ```backend: Tkagg```
   - Press: ```Ctrl + X``` followed by ```y``` and ```ENTER``` or ```RETURN```

-If you still have the error after this:
+If you still have the error after this, install matplotlib using aptitude from terminal:
 ```bash
 sudo apt install python3-matplotlib
 ```